 The disclosures in the financial statements are neutral, consistent, and clear.
 Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.
 The most sensitive disclosures affecting the financial statements were investments and related party transactions.

 Difficulties Encountered in Performing the Audit

 We encountered no significant difficulties in dealing with management in performing and completing our audit.
-We did provide assistance in reconciling investment records and other related general ledger accounts.

 Corrected and Uncorrected Misstatements